OmarAlaaeldein/Simple_Social_Network/README.md

 # Simple_Social_Network

-A website that functions a simple social network using JS and MySQL
+A website that functions as a simple social network using JS and MySQL

 ## How To Run the Website